Donate, don’t ditch: election archive needs your political publicity

 "With the public's assistance, we hope to collect a broad range of election addresses, manifestos and other publicity for the upcoming general election.
 We cover all 650 seats in England, Northern Ireland, Scotland and Wales so need help from far and wide.
 If you feel able to help, please do donate any election material you come across rather than throwing it away."

-Please send election addresses, manifestos, and related publicity from any constituency and party to:
+Please send election addresses, manifestos, and related publicity from any constituency and party (ideally in one batch) to:

 Arts and Social Sciences Library